A Double Delight for Bharat Rasayan Shareholders!

 A 1:1 bonus issue; investors will get one extra share for each share held post-split.

-3. What is the record date for the stock split and bonus issue?
+3. What is the Record Date for the stock split and bonus issue?

 4. Will the share price fall after the split and bonus?